Hirohisa Fujii

-Biography
+Early life

 A native of Tokyo, Fujii was born on 24 June 1932.
 He graduated from the University of Tokyo in 1955 with a law degree.
 He began his career as a bureaucrat in the Ministry of Finance, which gave him authority on finance and tax system issues later in his legislative career.
 Toward the end of his time at the ministry, he served as an assistant to Chief Cabinet Secretaries Susumu Nikaido and Noboru Takeshita.

+Political career

-He was elected to the House of Councilors for the first time in the 1977 election as a member of the Liberal Democratic Party.
+He was elected to the House of Councillors for the first time in the 1977 election as a member of the Liberal Democratic Party.
 After serving two terms, he declined to run in 1986 in order to plan a run for the House of Representatives, and won a seat representing Kanagawa Prefecture in the 1990 general election.

 In 1993 he left the LDP and joined the formation of the Japan Renewal Party, which later became part of the DPJ.
 He served as Minister of Finance in the cabinets of Morihiro Hosokawa and Tsutomu Hata, and did not substantially change the previous LDP government's financial policy objectives.

 Fujii was a member of Ichiro Ozawa's Liberal Party during the late 1990s, and served as its secretary-general and headed its financial committee while it was in a coalition government with the LDP.
 Fujii historically supported Ozawa in opposing any increase in the consumption tax.

 Fujii lost his seat in the 2005 general election and planned to retire from politics.
 However, he returned to the Diet in 2007 with retroactive effect after two incumbent representatives resigned.
 In the run-up to the 2009 general election, he led a campaign to stop Ozawa from becoming the president and prime ministerial candidate of the DPJ.
 He initially intended to retire from the Diet following the election, and allowed another DPJ candidate to run for his district, but withdrew his resignation at the request of Yukio Hatoyama shortly before candidate lists were finalized.
 The DPJ won the election in a landslide, and Fujii maintained a seat in the House despite being ranked only 35th on the party's candidate list.